vaadin/flow/README.md

 For instructions about _using_ Flow to develop applications, please refer to https://github.com/vaadin/flow/tree/master/flow-documentation

-To contribute, first refer to https://vaadin.com/wiki/-/wiki/Main/Contributing+Code for general instructions and requirements for contributing code to Flow.
+To contribute, first refer to [Contribution Guide](/CONTRIBUTING.md) for general instructions and requirements for contributing code to Flow.

 Instructions on how to set up a working environment for developing the Flow project follow below.